brandoz2255/brandoz2255/README.md

 * `🧠 k8s-homeserver` – A near Production ready k8s micro-services server for my  home infrastructure
 * `⚙️ DevOps Lab` – full  environment For learning Docker and Teaching Docker

----

-### 🌱 Goals for 2025

-* Contribute to open source in DevSecOps or AI security
-* Get Security+ and AZ-400 certified
-* Build a  security research lab with K8s + AI swarm bots

----

 ### 📈 GitHub Stats